datou30/InfoNet/README.md

 ### Training InfoNet from Scratch

-To train an InfoNet model from scratch, you can use the `train.py` script.
-This script will guide you through the process of initializing and training your model using the default Gaussian mixture dataset.
+To train the model from scratch or finetune on specific distributions, `train.py` provides an example.
+This script will guide you through the process of initializing and training your model using the default Gaussian mixture distribution dataset.

 ### Estimating Mutual Information

+When doing inference, estimating mutual information estimation using InfoNet, you can follow examples from `infer.py`.
+Note that inputs should have shape [batchsize, sequence length, 2].
+InfoNet is capable of estimating MI between multiple pairs at one time.
+However, current version of InfoNet could only estimate direct MI between two 1-dimensional variables.
+For high dimensional correlation estimation, we apply [Sliced Mutual Information](https://arxiv.org/abs/2110.05279) instead, this retains the structural properties of classic MI while offering scalable computation, efficient high-dimensional estimation, and enhanced feature extraction capabilities.

-For applications involving mutual information estimation using InfoNet, the `infer.py` script provides several examples.
-Pre-trained checkpoint can be found in: [Download Checkpoint](https://drive.google.com/file/d/1AalM-qoUYsJ5SS38hznXHSIv5h8lKVDx/view?usp=sharing)
+Pre-trained checkpoint can be found in: [Download Checkpoint](https://drive.google.com/drive/folders/1R7ah_ymD3M9Fp9EegyJrWNo5hI6Z5gZ7?usp=drive_link)

 ### Data Preprocessing

 Data preprocessing is crucial in the estimation result of InfoNet.
-In order to get the correct result, you need to apply copula transformation(rankdata) before pushing the data into the network.
+In order to get the correct result, you need to apply copula transformation(rankdata) on each dimension before pushing the data into the network.
-Also, rankdata will lead to undifferentiable, if you want to apply InfoNet in the training task, you will need to use [differentiable rank](https://arxiv.org/abs/2002.08871).
+Also, rankdata will lead to undifferentiable, if you want to apply InfoNet in the training task, you can utilize differentiable rank techniques such as [Fast Differentiable Sorting and Ranking](https://arxiv.org/abs/2002.08871).

-For high-dimensional estimation using sliced mutual information, we have find first applying a linear mapping on each dimension separately (e.g. map all the dimensions between -1 and 1) before doing random slices will increase the performance.
+For high-dimensional estimation using sliced mutual information, we have found first applying a linear mapping on each dimension separately (e.g. map all the dimensions between -1 and 1) before doing random projections will increase the performance.

-## Method Discription

 ## Citing Our Work